HitanshuShah1001/print/README.md

 ## Usage

 ```
+For node js:-
 var Coloredconsole = require('coloredprints');
+For ES6 :-
+import Coloredconsole from "coloredprints";
+Note that you can replace "Coloredconsole" with any name of your liking.
 Coloredconsole("your message here","color here");
 For example:- Coloredconsole("Hi","Cyan");
 No colors provided will default to White.